 Some of the reasons why Inventory Analysis is so important is because it contributes a lot to an Inventory Manager’s decision on what steps need to be done to protect valuable assets.
 Inventory Analysis, along with the classification of your products, can help improve your policies for better Inventory Control.

-The most significant benefit businesses can achieve from Inventory Analysis is a beter R.O.I. or Return on Investment.
+The most significant benefit businesses can achieve from Inventory Analysis is a better R.O.I. or Return on Investment.
 For many, if not all businesses, the R.O.I. is the deciding factor of whether a company’s money rules are met and if it is still worth continuing its operations.

-A few other benefits of Inventory Analysis are:
+Other benefits of Inventory Analysis are: